Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/getting-started.md

 # Getting Started

 ::: tip
-Get Started with Starter kit version and copy components from full version
+Get Started with the Starter kit version and copy components from full version
 :::

 There can be two possibilities, you are planning to start a new project with our template or trying to add our template into your existing project.